 - 14. Click OK to close the Properties Editor. - 15.
-Double-click the Gateway In instance POWER SCALE to open the Properties Editor. - 16.
+Double-click the Gateway In instance POWER_SCALE to open the Properties Editor. - 16.
 Change the Sample period to 1/100e6 to match the new frequency of this block.

 In the Implementation tab, note that the Interface is set to AXI4-Lite.
-This will ensure this port is implemented as a register in an AXI4-Lite interface.

-- 17. Click OK to close the Properties Editor. - 18.
-Again, select and copy the System Generator token. - 19.
-Use the Up to Parent toolbar button to return to the top level.
+This will ensure this port is implemented as a register in an AXI4-Lite interface. - 17.
+Click OK to close the Properties Editor. - 18.
+Select and copy the System Generator token. - 19.
+Click the Up to Parent toolbar button to return to the top level.